26hoffmt/26hoffmt.github.io/_posts/2025-12-18-Topography-Board.md

 This project was to make a 3.5x2.5 inch topography map of a mountain range.
 While this project was a cool way to make a gift or something cool to look at, it also helped me learn a new disgin software and hwo to use the cnc machine.
 While I don't anticipate using this machine for my personal project, I am glad that I have the skills to use it if needed.
 If I could go back again, I would not only choose my own topography area instead of the base Lake Tahoe that Mr.D provided, but I would also look more into aspire and cnc milling to see wht skills I would need beforehand.

+### Workflow

+1. Loosen the screws and remove the wood if there is one already in there.

+2. Place your wood and tighten the screws

+3. Make sure your file is downloaded onto the computer

+4. Go to Makeracam and upload and select your file

+5. Make sure the dimensions of the block is right

+6. Home the machine

+7. Make sure the fan is on

+8. Make sure it is auto leveled

+9. Make sure to preview to see if it looks right

+10. Click run after preview

+11. Check for a red light

+12. Once it starts going, you can leave it